Kuranda, Queensland: History

 The rainforest around Kuranda has been home to the Djabugay people for over 10,000 years.
 Europeans began to explore and develop the area from the nineteenth century.
-The Speewah massacre occurred in the mid-1890s, when settler John Atherton sent native troopers as revenge for the death of a bullock.
+The Speewah massacre occurred in 1890, when settler John Atherton sent native troopers as revenge for the death of a bullock.

 The name Kuranda is derived from Yindinji word, kuran referring to the acorn leafed plant (Helmholtzia acorifolia).

 Djabugay (also known as Djabuganjdji, Tjupakai) is a language of Far North Queensland, particularly the area around the Kuranda Range and Barron River Catchment.
 The Djabugay language region includes the landscape within the local government boundaries of Cairns Regional Council.

 The name Myola comes from its railway station, which was named on 15 December 1891 by the Queensland Railways Department using an Aboriginal word indicating main camp or elders' camp.

 Kuranda was first settled in 1885 and surveyed by Thomas Behan in 1888.
 Construction of the railway from Cairns to Myola (later Cairns to Herberton) began in 1887 and the line reached Kuranda in 1891.
 The current railway station was completed in 1915.

 Kuranda Post Office opened on 25 June 1891 (a Middle Crossing receiving office had been open from 1888).

 Kuranda State School opened on 24 October 1892.
 It was renamed Kuranda District State School on 8 July 2002.
 It was at 14-22 Arara Street.
 In 2007, it was amalgamated with Kuranda District State High School to create Kuranda District State College at the Myola site.
 Kuranda District State School's website was archived.
 The Arara Street site was purchased by the Mareeba Shire Council (now the Tablelands Regional Council) to redevelop as community facilities.

 Between 1912 and 1913 Eric Mjöberg lead an expedition to Queensland in which the Kuranda Aboriginal people were observed.

 Although coffee was grown around Kuranda in the early twentieth century, timber was the town's primary industry for a number of years.
 Kuranda has been known as a tourist destination since the early 1900s.
 It was both the rainforest and local Aboriginal culture which attracted people to the area.

 St Saviour's Anglican Church was built in 1915.
 Its colourful glass windows were added in 2002.